Privacy Policy

 The disclosure of the information is a general obligation that must be fulfilled before or at the latest when initiating the direct collection of personal data.
 In case of personal data not being collected directly from the concerned party, the information must be provided within a reasonable time or at the time of communication (not of registration) of the data (to third parties or to the concerned party).
 Following are the information for the various categories of the concerned parties.

-Place of Data Processing and assigned personnel
+Place of data processing and assigned personnel

 Types of data processed

-Navigation and technically indispensible data
+Navigation and technically indispensable data.

-Data provided voluntarily by users
+Data provided voluntarily by the user.

 Cookies